bprzybys-nc/Husseini/doc/request.md

 ---

-## 4. The Real Competitive Advantage
+## 4. Competitive Differentiation

-The original proposal claimed differentiation through a fine-tuned model. **The actual differentiation is:**
+Regardless of implementation path chosen, the core differentiation lies in:

-- High-quality structured prompts
+- High-quality structured prompts tailored to architecture analysis
-- Multi-agent orchestration patterns
+- Multi-agent orchestration and coordination logic
 - Access to Nordcloud's proprietary case study database
-- Iterative refinement framework
+- Iterative refinement frameworks proven in production

-This is **not about the model—it is about the patterns and the knowledge base**.
+The knowledge base and execution patterns are what create lasting competitive value—not the underlying model infrastructure.